 I made for the checkout immediately for fear of being asked further questions.
 The angry old woman stormed between isles talking to whoever would listen.
 The Chinese woman was nodding and waving at the checkout as her incomplete Italian had reached its limits.
 The young woman swayed back out onto the street to capture the eyes of more truck drivers.
 I left with my groceries.

-John P Brady writes fiction, articles and formally a blog about life in Italy, where he lived for 6 years.
+John P Brady writes short and long fiction, articles and formally a blog about life in Italy, where he lived for 6 years.
 His first book, a collection, entitled Back to the Gaff has been published by Roadside Fiction.

 Back to the Gaff